bsuth/punchfolio/content/projects/rule-builder/index.md

 ## Refinement through Iteration

-My design didn't end at the initial draft.
 Through design processes and rapid testing, I ensured that my solution improved to resonate better with users.
 I enhanced visual representations of complex rules and optimized a navigation structure transformed discount customization into an intuitive experience.

 ![navigation-patterns](navigation-patterns.webp)